Selamawit-Alemu/fraud_detection_project/README.md

     xgboost_credit_model_xgb.json and scaler_credit.pkl for credit card fraud data.

+### 8. Model Explainability (Task 3)

+    Global Explainability with SHAP Summary Plot:

+        Used SHAP (SHapley Additive exPlanations) to interpret the best-performing models.

+        Identified key features influencing fraud predictions globally for both e-commerce and credit card datasets.

+        Features like cat_country_Japan, device_id, and browser had the highest impact in the fraud dataset.

+        For credit card data, V14, V10, and V12 were the most influential contributors to fraud detection.

+    Local Explainability with SHAP Force Plot:

+        Generated force plots for individual predictions to understand the contribution of each feature to the final model output.

+        Visualized how specific features push predictions toward fraud or non-fraud.

+        Clear separation observed between features that increase fraud likelihood and those that reduce it.

+    Insights:

+        SHAP analysis validated the relevance of time-related and categorical features.

+        Helped establish trust and transparency in model predictions by visually communicating decision logic.

 ### 🔁 Reproducibility & Code Structure

     Project developed in modular Jupyter Notebooks: